ydahal1/ydahal1/jokes.md

-They're making a movie about clocks.
-It's about time
+When is a door not a door?
+When it's ajar.

 [
-Mon Oct  6 00:27:28 UTC 2025
+Tue Oct  7 00:26:32 UTC 2025
  ]